Met Gala: Controversies: 2009-2019

+Controversies: 2020-present

 The 2021 Met Gala theme was "In America: A Lexicon of Fashion."
 The American theme of the gala allowed celebrities to go in many different directions with how they chose to embody the theme.
-U.S. Representative Alexandria Ocasio-Cortez attended the 2021 Met Gala dressed by designer Aurora James.
+Democratic U.S. Representative Alexandria Ocasio-Cortez of New York attended the 2021 Met Gala dressed by designer Aurora James.
 Ocasio-Cortez's controversial look was bold and targeted the attendees of the Met; she wore a white off-the-shoulder gown with the phrase "tax the rich" sewn onto the back in bold red satin lettering.
 This look faced controversy as many thought it was hypocritical to condemn wealth inequality while attending an event with a $35,000 ticket.
 In an interview, designer Aurora James explains how she thinks it smart to be able to deliver the message directly to those who need to hear it.
-Another controversial look at the 2021 Met Gala was that of model and actress Cara Delevingne, who wore a custom Dior white pantsuit and breastplate.
-The breastplate had the words "Peg The Patriarchy" stitched across the front in red lettering.
-In an interview, Delevingne explains, "It's about women empowerment, gender equality — it's a bit like, 'Stick it to the man.'"
+The United States House Committee on Ethics later determined that Ocasio-Cortez failed to comply with the House’s gifting rule as part of this appearance by improperly accepting free admission to the gala for her partner and by failing to pay full fair market value for some of the items she wore at the event.